 About Your Breast Biopsy

-You will first have an MRI done to find the exact area of your breast to biopsy.
-An MRI is a test that uses strong magnetic fields to produce pictures of the inside of your body.
+A breast biopsy is done to take samples of tissue from your breast to check it for cancer.
+First, you’ll have an MRI done to find the exact area of your breast to biopsy.
+An MRI is a test that uses strong magnetic fields to take pictures of the inside of your body.

 If you have any of the devices listed below, call 646-227-2323.
 It may not be safe for you to have an MRI.

 If an MRI is not safe for you, your doctor will order a different test.
 If you have any questions about your MRI, call your doctor’s office.

 Take devices off your skin

 If you wear any of these devices on your skin, you may need to take it off before your MRI:

 - Continuous glucose monitor (CGM)

 - Insulin pump

 If you change your device, talk with your healthcare provider about scheduling your appointment closer to the date you need to change it.
 Make sure you have an extra device or medication patch with you to put on after your MRI.